Posts for: December, 2020

 Now is not the time to engage in strenuous workouts or volunteer to take on new projects.
 Rest and sleep are essential, as they help your body's immune system fight viral infections.
 In fact, you may need more sleep than usual when you have a cold.

 When cold symptoms linger, it's time to pay a visit to Dr. William Musgrave of Argyle Family Practice.
 Call their Argyle, TX, office at (940) 226-4850 to make your appointment.

 How well do you have your epilepsy under control?

-Our Argyle, TX, family doctors Dr. Christopher Hughes and Dr. William Musgrave understand how much epilepsy can affect a person’s life, especially when seizures arise.
+Our Argyle, TX, family doctors Dr. William Musgrave understand how much epilepsy can affect a person’s life, especially when seizures arise.
 We work with our patients to find effective solutions to help them manage their epilepsy while still being able to live a healthy and happy life.
 Of course, it’s important that you take a vested interest in managing your epilepsy.
 Here are some self-care tips to improve living with epilepsy,

 Take Medication as Prescribed